lemmy/skype4java/readme.txt

 Please, enjoy this library.
 When you developed an application, please, notify me of it by mail <hisano@gmail.com>.

-"There are no relation to Skype Limited, and don't send a question about this library to Skype Limited, please."
+"Skype Technologies S.A. supports developing this library, but don't send a question about this library to Skype Technologies S.A., please."

 2.Preparation